arpg/PathViz/applications/ImageWriter/README.md

 #### Example

-    image_writer /Users/arpg/Documents/cameras.xml /Users/arpg/Documents/poses.csv /Users/arpg/Desktop/images 571
+    image_writer cameras.xml poses.csv output_images/ 571

 #### Arguments

 - __`rig_file`__: Absolute file path to `cameras.xml` file describing the camera rig used to render the generated scene.
-One ore more cameras can be specified here.
+One or more cameras can be specified here.
 Only the `calibu_fu_fv_u0_v0` camera model is supported.

 - __`pose_file`__: Absolute file path to CSV pose file.
 The CSV file should contain 7 numerical values per row in the following format:

         timestamp, x, y, z, roll, pitch, yaw